-On the Reset page, an Administrator can reset the TDR account configuration back to the default settings, and remove devices, reports, and other TDR account data.
+On the Reset page, an Administrator can reset the TDR account configuration back to the default settings, and remove devices, reports, users, and other TDR account data.
 This can be useful if you want to reset your account to default settings after a period of testing, or need to remove devices that are no longer associated with your account.

 The Reset action permanently removes data and configuration settings.

 The items you can reset are grouped into five categories.
 You can reset an entire category, or specific items.